-Figure 5: This graph compares the number of species per tolerance levels at the headwaters site from the 2012, 2015, 2018 and 2021 surveys.
+Figure 5: This graph compares the number of species per tolerance levels at the headwaters site from the 2012, 2015, 2018, 2021, and 2024 surveys.

 Fish can also act as indicators of stream health based on the diets of the species present.
-Omnivores and generalist feeders can survive on many different food sources while insectivores need to have specific types and amounts of aquatic bugs to eat.
+Omnivores and generalist feeders can survive on many different food sources, while insectivores need specific types and amounts of aquatic bugs to eat.
 Macroinvertebrates are good indicators of stream health, and their presence is determined by the water quality and habitat provided by the stream.
-It suggests then, that if a greater abundance and variety of insect eating fish are present in the stream, that there is a healthier macroinvertebrate population and a higher quality stream environment.
-Figure 6 compares the number of fish species in each trophic level at the Headwaters in 2012, 2015, 2018 and 2021.
+It suggests that if a greater abundance and variety of insect-eating fish are present in the stream, there is a healthier macroinvertebrate population and a higher-quality stream environment.
+Figure 6 compares the number of fish species in each trophic level at the Headwaters in 2012, 2015, 2018, 2021, and 2024.

 During the 2015 survey, no piscivores or herbivores were identified.
 Since fewer fish and fish species were identified this year, and numbers of fish in these trophic levels were small in 2012, it is hard to say whether habitat changed or whether sampling missed certain trophic levels during 2015.
 In 2012 the two fish species that accounted for these trophic levels were Central Stonerollers and stocked Brown Trout.
 In 2018, there was an overall increase in the diversity of trophic levels.
 In 2021 there was an increase in the number of insectivore species.
 This may indicate an increase in stream health.
+In 2024, fewer species were observed but the composition of trophic levels remained similar with near equal levels of generalist and insectivore species and a single piscivore species.